-Business leaders make judgement calls every day.
+Business leaders make judgment calls every day.
 Philip Tetlock says there are ways to improve the chances of getting them right.

 1. Break seeming intractable problems into tractable sub-problems.